The best local movers for Kansas City to Cheyenne moves

 - Cheyenne’s population is about 87% less than Kansas City.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Kansas City's higher score of 4.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Kansas City’s score of 4.

-- Cheyenne and Kansas City are similarily walkable.
+- Cheyenne and Kansas City are similarly walkable.

 - With a score of 49 out of 100, Cheyenne is more bike-friendly than Kansas City, which has a score of 35 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Cheyenne’s crime rate is lower than Kansas City with a score of 19.85 compared to Kansas City’s 58.4.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Kansas City neighborhoods are safer than 58.4%.